stactools-packages/landsat/src/stactools/landsat/fragments/README.md

 # Fragments

 Fragments are JSON files that contain constant values that are included in generated STAC items.
+Some JSON files also contain information that is used to generate STAC Items, but not directly included.
 The following fragment types/files exist:

+- `landsat-c2-l1` or `-l2`: Collection data
 - `common-assets.json`: Asset data that is common to all Landsat data products.
 - `sr-` or `st-assets.json`: Surface reflectance or surface temperature asset data.
 - `sr-` or `st-eo-bands.json`: STAC EO extension data for surface reflectance or temperature assets.